mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 3.  **Standalone C/C++** codebases with Python wrappers: for newer projects that target inter-language operation, like XTensor and Arrow

 Each of these choices has tradeoffs in performance, packaging, attracting new developers and so on.
-Ideally we want a solution that
+Ideally we want a solution that is ...

 1.  **Fast:** about as fast as C/Fortran
 2.  **Easy:** Is accessible to a broad base of developers and maintainers
 3.  **Builds easily:** Introduces few complications in building and packaging
-4.  **Installs easily:** Introduces few runtime dependencies
+4.  **Installs easily:** Introduces few install and runtime dependencies
 5.  **Trustworthy:** Is well trusted within the community, both in terms of governance and long term maintenance

 The two main approaches today, Cython and C/C++, both do well on most of these objectives.